RamrajCh/SuperMarket-Billing-System/README.md

 # SuperMarket Billing System

-Supermarket Billing System is encompassed to fulfill our main objectives of designing a interactive environment for a small sized supermarkets to easily generate the bill.
+<b>Supermarket Billing System</b> is encompassed to fulfill <u>our main objectives of designing
+a interactive environment for a small sized supermarkets to easily generate the bill</u>.
 This system could easily produce bill if a cashier provide product ID (provided by administrative) and quantity of product required by customers.
-The system is strong to handle daily operations where the database is cleared over certain time.

 #Main Features